aisyahrostam/SoftwareQualityCA/SCRUM-Task-Estimation.md

 This is great for ensuring everybody has a comprehensive understanding of the required work and allowing the team members to express any concerns or doubts they have.
 However, many find it to be a time consuming process, with people often struggling to reach an agreement in estimation size.
 The original creator, James Grenning, expressed that you shouldn't spend too much time reaching an agreement, however this often isn't the case.

 ## T-Shirt Sizes
 The **T-Shirt Sizes Technique** is intended when estimating a large backlog of items to give a more rough estimate of effort.
 T-shirt Sizing is about grouping together items of similar size.
 The size is usually given the same label a t-shirt might have such as extra small, small, medium, large, and extra-large.
+If, for an item, there is a large difference between the T-Shirt Sizes chosen, team members will explain their choice until they reach an agreement.
+This repeats until the team has estimated each item.

 <p  align="center">
     <img alt="T-Shirt Sizes" src="https://pmtips.xyz/storage/2020/05/t-shirt-size-effort-estimation.jpg"> </img>